 - High in Protein: Each serving of this tofu scramble provides a satisfying 20g of protein, thanks to the combination of tofu and soy milk.
 It’ll help keep you feeling full all day long.

-- Low Calorie: Despite its rich and flavorful taste, this tofu scramble is light on the calories, with just 257 kcal per serving.
+- Low Calorie: Despite its rich and flavorful taste, this tofu scramble is light on calories, with just 257 kcal per serving.

 - Easy to Prepare: Ready in just 10 minutes, this tofu scramble is a quick and fuss-free option for busy mornings or leisurely brunches.